MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 toLower('Hello World')
 ```

-And returns this result: `"hello world"`
+And returns the result `"hello world"`

 <a name="toUpper"></a>